Send It to Me

 If she can't travel, I can take the mule train

-I can take the aeroplane, send it to me
+I can take the aeroplane, send her to me

 And I'm begging you, begging you, begging you